xaizek/uncov/README.md

 #### What's missing ####

  * Configuration.
 Currently values that could be configurable are hard-coded.
- * Tuning behaviour with command-line parameters (actually `--help` and `--version` are missing too).
+ * Tuning behaviour with command-line parameters.
- * Web-UI to put this on a CI server.
-It exists, but code isn't ready to be published yet.

 ### Supported Environment ###